Ichthyosauria: Cretaceous

 Traditionally, ichthyosaurs were seen as decreasing in diversity even further with the Cretaceous, though they had a worldwide distribution.
 All fossils from this period were referred to a single genus: Platypterygius.
-This last ichthyosaur genus was thought to have become extinct early in the late Cretaceous, during the Cenomanian about 95 million years ago.
-The ichthyosaurs thus would have disappeared much earlier than other large Mesozoic reptile groups that generally survived until the end of the Cretaceous.
-Two major explanations were given for this.
-Firstly, it could have been a matter of chance.
-The second explanation had the extinction as caused by competition.
-Less hydrodynamically efficient animals, such as the Mosasauridae and long-necked plesiosaurs, flourished.
-The ichthyosaurian overspecialisation could be a contributing factor to their extinction, possibly being unable to 'keep up' with the fast-swimming and highly evasive new teleost fish, which had become dominant at this time, against which the sit-and-wait ambush strategies of the mosasaurids proved superior.
+This last ichthyosaur genus was thought to have become extinct early in the late Cretaceous, during the Cenomanian about 95 million years ago, much earlier than other large Mesozoic reptile groups that survived until the very end of the Cretaceous.
+Two major explanations have been proposed for this extinction including either chance or competition from other large marine predators such as plesiosaurs.
+The overspecialisation of ichthyosaurs may be a contributing factor to their extinction, possibly being unable to 'keep up' with fast teleost fish, which had become dominant at this time, against which the sit-and-wait ambush strategies of the mosasauroids proved superior.
 This model thus emphasised evolutionary stagnation, the only innovation shown by Platypterygius being its ten fingers.

 Recent studies, however, show that ichthyosaurs were actually far more diverse in the Cretaceous than previously thought.
-Fragments referred to Platypterygius in fact represented diverse species.
-In 2012, at least eight lineages spanned the Jurassic-Cretaceous boundary, among them Acamptonectes, Sveltonectes, Caypullisaurus, and Maiaspondylus.
+Fragments previously referred to "Platypterygius" have been found to be from several different taxa.
+As of 2012, at least eight lineages are known to have spanned the Jurassic-Cretaceous boundary including Acamptonectes, Sveltonectes, Caypullisaurus, and Maiaspondylus.
 In 2013, a Cretaceous basal thunnosaurian was revealed: Malawania.
 Indeed, likely a radiation during the Early Cretaceous occurred due to an increase of coastlines when the continents further broke up.

-The demise of the ichthyosaurs has recently been described as a two-step process.
-A first extinction event in the beginning of the Cenomanian eliminated two of the three ichthyosaur feeding guilds then present, the 'soft-prey specialists' and the 'generalists', leaving only an apex predator group, which probably was not particularly specialized.
-The second major ichthyosaur extinction took place during the Cenomanian-Turonian boundary event, an 'anoxic event', eliminating the apex predators, after which just a single lineage survived, Platypterygius hercynicus, which disappeared shortly afterwards, about 93 million years ago.
+The demise of the ichthyosaurs has been described as a two-step process.
+A first extinction event in the beginning of the Cenomanian eliminated two of the three ichthyosaur feeding guilds still present: the 'soft-prey specialists' and the 'generalists', leaving only an unspecialized apex predator group.
+The second extinction event took place during the Cenomanian-Turonian boundary event, a marine 'anoxic event', after which just a single lineage survived, Platypterygius hercynicus, which then disappeared about 93 million years ago.
 Ichthyosaur extinction was thus a pair of abrupt events rather than a long decline, probably related to the environmental upheavals and climatic changes in the Cenomanian and Turonian.
-If so, it was not caused by mosasaurid competition; large mosasaurs did not appear until 3 million years after the ichthyosaur extinction, likely to fill the resulting ecological void.
+Competition with early mosasaurs is unlikely to have been a contributing factor since large mosasaurs did not appear until 3 million years after the ichthyosaur extinction, filling the resulting ecological void left by the extinction of ichthyosaurs.
 Plesiosaurian polycoltylids perhaps also filled some of the niches previously occupied by ichthyosaurs, although they had coexisted for 19 million years.
 The extinction was most likely the result of ecological change and volatility that caused changes in migration, food availability, and birthing grounds.
 This part of the Cretaceous was one in which many other marine extinctions occurred, including those of some types of microplankton, ammonites, belemnites, and reef-building bivalves.

-Taxonomy

-This taxonomy was presented by Michael Werner Maisch in his 2010 review of ichthyosaur classification.